 Average and median methane emission results for each of the treatment cohorts are shown Table 3, while Table 4 shows average and median for the peak observations.
 We are encouraged to see relatively similar baseline of methane emissions at the beginning of the study.
 Furthermore, values that we observed are within range calculated in other studies.
-Our values are somewhat lower, which we hypothesize may be due to benefits of organic regenerative pasture management that was practiced at the farm.
+Our values are somewhat lower, which we hypothesize and may be due to benefits of organic regenerative pasture management that was practiced at the farm.

 Table 3 – Average and median Methane Emission (ppm) by treatment cohort – 3min sampling period.

 Casual examination of average and peak trends suggests a similar behavior.
-For example, second treatment group (2% DMI) exhibits clear improvement over time, which is evident in both average and median values.
+For example, high treatment group (1% DMI) exhibits clear improvement over time, which is evident in both average and median values.
 Relative to the baseline starting point, improvement at the three-week point is a remarkable 65%, and somewhat lower 50% at the six-week point.
-Modest increase from week 3 to week 6 is surprising, but there are possible explanations tied to changes in pasture diet and/or some increase in resistance to methane reducing agent.
+Modest increase from week 3 to week 6 is surprising, but there are possible explanations tied to changes in pasture intake and/or some decrease of effectiveness of methane reducing efficiency of the seaweed.
 We discuss these possibilities later in the report.
 We validated our finding using Wilcoxon Signed-rank Test, which showed a high degree of significance at both week 3 and week 6.
 Statistics are shown in Table 5 below.

 Exhibit 2 – Percent of sheep exhibiting a reduction in the methane emission at the end of the six-week study

 We collected data on a several different parasites found in the fecal matter of the sheep.
 We identified three that existed in sufficient amount to warrant more detailed investigation – Eimeria, Strongyles, and Strongyloides Papillosus.
 Tabulation of data suggested relatively low, and infrequent occurrence of Strongyloids.
 Levels were not deemed high enough to significantly affect health of the animal.
 This was a pleasant surprise since animals are raised organically, without chemical dewormers and synthetic anti parasite agents.

 Exhibits 3 and 4 – Measurement of Eimeria concentration (eggs/gram) in sheep fecal matter.
 Results are averaged across sheep for each cohort

 None of the cohorts showed improvements at a three-week mark.
-Though 2% DMI cohort came close.
+Though 1% DMI cohort came close.
 By week six stark differences emerge.
-Both cohorts that were given seaweed supplements had statistically significant reduction in Eimeria parasite loading, while control group improved (due to pasturing), but failed statistical significance.
+Both cohorts that were given seaweed supplements had statistically significant reduction in Eimeria parasite loading, while control group improved (due to transition to the uncontaminated pasture), but failed statistical significance.

 Table 6 – Wilcoxon Signed-Rank test for change in Eimeria parasite count, among different cohorts, at week 3 and week 6 relative to start of the treatment.

 We next turned to examination of Strongyles.
-Given its prevalence among sheep and highly adverse impact on their health and survival, we took a deeper look by examining both initial egg count, cultured count of barber pole worm (Haemonchus contortus), as well as presence of Cooperia.
+Given its prevalence among sheep and strong adverse impact on their health and survival, we took a deeper look by examining both initial egg count and larval count of barber pole worm (Haemonchus contortus), as well as presence of Cooperia spp.

 Qualitatively, trends in Strongyles concentration mimic those of Eimeria (see Table 7).
-We generally see a sharp drop once the animals are moved from winter paddocks to pasture on June 1.
+We generally see a sharp drop once the animals are moved from Northern field to Southern field on June 1.
 This is followed by mostly steady decline in all groups.
 Next, we performed statistical analyses, similar with the one used in assessing Eimeria trends (see Table 8).